 It is all music for all-occasions and the beauty that has always been The Modern Jazz Quartet is the effortless dive into a soul-enriching experience.

-So, depending on what your holiday mood is – a subtle blast of this legendary concert will do you a world of good.
+So, depending on what your holiday mood is – a subtle blast of this legendary concert from the MJQ will do you a whole world of good.

 Just try it.